Scotland

 Scotland has forever been a destination I dreamt of visiting.
 In the autumn of 2022, I finally fulfilled this longing and explored this magical and unique place with my family.
 Join me on a mystical journey through the Scottish Highlands.

 Our journey started in Edinburgh.
-We only stayed on night and just strolled through the city.
+We only stayed one night and just strolled through the city.
 We visited the castle before departing at the end of our adventure (you need to buy your tickets online in advance!).

 Our goal was to spend as much time as possible in nature.
 Nestled in the heart of the Scottish Highlands, the Cairngorms present a captivating landscape of rugged mountains, ancient Caledonian forests, and expansive moorlands.
 This national park, the largest in the UK, is a haven for nature enthusiasts and outdoor adventurers alike.
 Home to diverse wildlife, including the iconic red deer and elusive ptarmigan, the Cairngorms offer a unique blend of natural wonders and cultural heritage.
 With opportunities for hiking, skiing, and exploring charming villages, the Cairngorms provide an immersive experience in the untamed beauty of Scotland.
 We only stayed for one night at the very cute Cairngorm Guest House with lovely and kind hosts.
 The room was rather small if you want to add a baby bed.
 However, it was fine for one night and as we spent little time in the room.